OpenGATE/Gate/docs/data_output_management.rst

 For example, if one does not have any limit in the Operating System, one can put the number to 0, and there will be only one large (large) file at the end.

-In case of high statistics applications, one might consider enabling only the ROOT output (see #The Root output), which contains the same information as the binary one, but automatically compressed and ready for analysis.
+In case of high statistics applications, one might consider enabling only the ROOT output (see :ref:`root_output-label`), which contains the same information as the binary one, but automatically compressed and ready for analysis.

 What is the file gateRun.dat(**.bin**)?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~